 Document Your Wishes

-An estate plan that clearly spells out what you want to have happen to your assets and possessions when you die or become incapacitated prevents the state from making those decisions for you through probate, which can be expensive, time consuming, and public.
+An estate plan that clearly spells out what you want to have happen to your assets and possessions when you die or become incapacitated prevents the state from making those decisions for you.
+They do this through probate, which can be expensive, time consuming, and public.
+What estate planning documents do you need?
 At a minimum, a strong estate plan includes a healthcare power of attorney or proxy, a durable financial power of attorney, a living will, a Health Insurance Portability and Accountability Act (HIPAA) release form, and a last will and testament.
-More information about each of these elements is also available in this TPW whitepaper.

 A trust is a vehicle designed to hold money and property for your heirs.
 You can decide what to put into the trust(s), who gets what, and how and when it’s distributed.
 Properly structured trusts can help ensure that your plan is executed exactly the way you intended.

 Plan for Federal and/or State Estate Taxes

 If your estate is subject to estate taxes, they are generally due, in cash, within nine months of death.
 It is important to speak with a tax professional who can work with your attorney and financial advisor to determine which estate tax planning strategies may be appropriate for your circumstances.
 One way to pay the taxes is through adequate life insurance coverage.

 Any money you have in accounts with named beneficiaries will go to those individuals, even if your estate plan says otherwise.
 Continuously review and keep your beneficiary designations aligned with your estate plan to ensure there are no conflicts